 First, finely ground espresso coffee beans are used to brew espresso.
 Then the espresso grounds are dried and pulverized into a fine powder.
-You can buy it in jars — look in the baking aisle or the coffee aisle — or you can make it yourself.
+You can buy it in jars at the grocery store — look in the baking aisle or the coffee aisle — or you can make it yourself.
 The process is fairly intuitive, but we like how this post from The Pudge Factor features photos to help you stay on the right track.

 What Does Espresso Powder Do?